olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Richard Feynman

+"Everything is interesting if you go into it deeply enough."
+<br>&mdash;Richard Feynman

 "You think you know when you can learn, are more sure when you can write, even more when you can teach, but certain when you can program."
 <br>&mdash;Alan J. Perlis